The best car insurance companies in Texas

 - $25,000 for property damage liability per accident

 Texas drivers must also be offered personal injury protection and uninsured/underinsured motorist coverage when they request a car insurance quote.
 If you decide not to purchase these coverage types, you must decline them in writing.

 Remember, these are the minimum coverage requirements but most insurance experts recommend that you purchase higher liability limits or even full coverage, like comprehensive and collision coverage, if you are able to.
 If you choose to carry only state minimum limits and you get into an accident that exceeds those limits, you will likely have to pay out-of-pocket for anything over your coverage.

 How to find the best car insurance in Texas

-With the variety of insurance companies, coverage options and discounts, shopping for car insurance might feel overwhelming.
-There are steps you can take to make the process easier, including:
+With such a wide variety of insurance companies, coverage options and discounts, shopping for car insurance can feel overwhelming.
+Luckily, there are some steps you can start with to make the process easier, including:

 Every driver is different, which means that everyone’s insurance needs are unique.
 The first step to finding the best car insurance in Texas is to decide what factors matter most to you.
 For example, if you have a newer car, you may want to search for a company that offers features like new car replacement and gap coverage, if you have a loan or lease.
 If you like to handle your insurance yourself, a company that has a strong online presence or highly-rated mobile app may be a good fit.

 Car insurance discounts in Texas

-Although full coverage car insurance in Texas is more expensive than the national average, there are ways you can save money on car insurance.
+Although full coverage car insurance in Texas is more expensive than the national average, there are ways you can save money on car insurance rates.
 Most insurance companies offer discounts that can lower your premium.
 Although car insurance discounts vary by carriers, some common options in Texas are:

 - Multi-policy discounts: These are some of the biggest savings opportunities that companies offer.
 If you bundle your auto insurance with your home, condo or renters insurance, you could see a significant drop in the price of both policies.
 Some companies also offer this discount for other product lines, like boat or RV insurance.